-The preparation of the consolidated financial statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions about future events that affect the amounts reported in its consolidated financial statements and accompanying notes.
+The preparation of the Consolidated Financial Statements in conformity with U.S. GAAP requires the Company to make estimates and assumptions about future events that affect the amounts recorded in its Consolidated Financial Statements and accompanying notes.
 Future events and their effects cannot be determined with certainty.
 On an ongoing basis, management evaluates these estimates and assumptions.
 Significant estimates and assumptions include:

 - valuation allowances with respect to deferred tax assets;

+- inventory valuation;

+- valuation of excess and obsolete inventory reserves;

 - valuation for acquisitions;

 - valuation of goodwill;

 - assumptions used for leases;

-- · valuation of warrant liabilities; and
+- valuation of warrant liabilities;

+- assumptions associated with revenue recognition; and

 - assumptions underlying the fair value used in the calculation of the stock-based compensation.

-The Company bases these estimates on historical and anticipated results and trends and on various other assumptions that the Company believes are reasonable under the circumstances, including assumptions as to future events.
+The Company bases these estimates on historical and anticipated results and trends and on various other assumptions the Company believes are reasonable under the circumstances, including assumptions as to future events.
 Changes in estimates are recorded in the period in which they become known.
-Actual results could differ from those estimates, and any such differences may be material to the Company's consolidated financial statements.
+Actual results could differ from those estimates, and any such differences may be material to the Consolidated Financial Statements.